-THE COUNCIL WILL REQUIRE NEW DEVELOPMENTS TO PROVIDE APPROPRIATE PARKING ARRANGEMENTS FOR PEOPLE WITH DISABILITIES AND OTHERS WITH SPECIAL NEEDS SUCH AS PARENTS WITH YOUNG CHILDREN AND THE ELDERLY.
+THE COUNCIL WILL REQUIRE NEW DEVELOPMENTS TO PROVIDE APPROPRIATE PARKING PROVISION FOR PEOPLE WITH DISABILITIES AND OTHERS WITH SPECIAL NEEDS SUCH AS PARENTS WITH YOUNG CHILDREN AND THE ELDERLY IN ACCORDANCE WITH THE GUIDELINES IN APPENDIX C.

-8.80 In determining planning applications for non-residential development the Council will require dedicated car parking provision for people with disabilities and those with restricted mobility.
-A minimum of 10% of any proposed parking spaces [Delete: should] shall be [Delete: planned] provided to mobility standard (minimum width 3.6 metres).
-[Delete: and reserved for people with disabilities, up to a maximum of 30 spaces.]
-No less than half of these spaces shall be signed as being for the exclusive use of disabled people.
-Where less than 10 car parking spaces are to be provided, at least one space shall be provided to 'mobility standard'.
-These spaces should be provided in a safe and convenient location.
-This policy should be read in conjunction with Policy D3, which deals with access to buildings and their surroundings for people with disabilities.
+8.80 In determining planning applications for non-residential development the Council will require dedicated car parking provision for people with disabilities and those with restricted mobility in accordance with guidance in Appendix C. This policy should be read in conjunction with Policy D3, which deals with access to buildings and their surroundings for people with disabilities.
 Developers will also be encouraged to provide conveniently located and signed spaces for single parents with young children and the elderly.